ademakov/RNG/README.md

 # RNG
-A simple C++ random number generator It uses the latest and fastest Sebastiano Vigna's algorithm: [xoroshiro128+](http://xoroshiro.di.unimi.it/xoroshiro128plus.c).
+A simple C++ random number generator.
+It uses the latest and fastest Sebastiano Vigna's algorithm: [xoroshiro128+](http://xoroshiro.di.unimi.it/xoroshiro128plus.c).

 It produces 64-bit integers.
 In my simple test it is more than five times